 I am 5’7” so I have no problem wearing flats, but if you are super petite and can’t imagine not wearing heels, then I recommend bringing boots that have the lowest possible heal you are comfortable wearing!

 A critical mistake I have made in the past is only bringing a small crossbody bag with me for the trip.
-Crossbody is great, don’t get me wrong but the problem lies with having a compact bag.
-When you are layering and constantly going inside and outside between sightseeing pitstops, you need a bigger bag to store your beanie, gloves, and scarves plus all of your other essentials when you go inside.
+Crossbody bags are great, but not ones that are compact.
+When you are actively layering– constantly going inside and outside between sightseeing attractions–you need a bigger bag to store your beanie, gloves, and scarves plus all of your other essentials.
 Thus, a lightweight, mid-sized, nylon crossbody is the perfect bag for your trip.
-I highly recommend crossbody so you can keep an eye on your belongings at all times or if you prefer a backpack so that you don’t have to carry too much weight on one side of your body, check out the Travelon Anti-Theft backpacks which I believe do a better job of evenly dispersing weight.
+I highly recommend purchasing a crossbody purse so you can keep an eye on your belongings at all times.
+However, I have lower back problems so I recently switched over to using the Travelon Anti-Theft backpacks which I believe do a better job of evenly dispersing weight.
 I recently used this bag as my daypack on a two and a half month Europe trip and absolutely fell in love with it.

-I wouldn’t say I am a total germaphobe, but I do like to carry around a hand sanitizer when I am traveling all over New York in the winter cold during flu season.
-My absolute favorite is Zylast and I always have one in my bag when traveling and one in my car while I am at home.
+I wouldn’t say I am a total germaphobe, but I do like to carry around hand sanitizer when I am traveling to New York in winter during flu season.
+I will always carry a Purell travel size bottle in my bag and I do have one in my car while I am at home.

-Even when the sun is shining in winter, the sun will be shining and the cold winter wind can really affect your eyes.
+Even when the sun is shining in winter, the cold wind can really affect your eyes.
 I always have tears in my eyes in New York.
-No, not because I love the city so much, but as an unfortunate byproduct of the wind tunnels that can occur from many of the New York City streets and sunglasses are a good source of protection from the gusts.
+No, not because I love the city so much, but as an unfortunate byproduct of the wind tunnels that can occur from many of the New York City streets.
+Sunglasses are necessary protection from the gusts.

 Google Maps, Uber, and Yelp are amazing and essential tools while sightseeing, but they use up a lot of battery!
-This is why I always recommend bringing a portable charger with you to make sure your phone is always charged.
-I had an experience where I was at a Broadway show by myself and was meeting friends across town at a bar.
-They were bar hopping and my phone died so I had no idea where they were in the city.
-I ended up taking a taxi to the meatpacking district, which was the area they had decided to go out for the evening, but I had to walk until I found a random bar and ask the bartender to charge my phone behind the bar before I could even make contact with them.
-So please, add the charges to your winter packing list… this is one of the many reasons why a portable charger is super important to carry in your bag!
+This is why I always recommend bringing a portable charger with you to ensure your phone is always charged.
+One time, I was at a Broadway show by myself and had planned on meeting friends across town in the Meatpacking District.
+They were bar hopping and my phone died during the show, so I had no idea what bar they had ended up at.
+I took a taxi to the Meatpacking District, but I had to walk around until I found a random bar and ask the bartender to charge my phone behind the bar before I could even make contact with them.
+So please, for that story alone, add a charger to your winter packing list.

-Protect your lips against chapping from the dryness of winter with lip balms like Aquaphor which is my absolute fav!
+Protect your lips against chapping from the dryness of winter with lip balms like Aquaphor,my absolute favorite!

 If the weather forecast says rain, it probably wouldn’t hurt to add a compact travel umbrella to your winter packing list as long as it can easily fit in your crossbody bag.